Priya Narasimhan: Research, Entrepreneurship, and Impact.

-Her interest in computers and technology for sports led her to develop mobile apps bringing real-time statistics, multimedia, streaming radio, social media, and live video feeds to teams in the NFL, NBA, NHL, NRL, AFL, NBL, CFL and other sports leagues around the world.
-She has also worked to launch a new data platform to help sports teams understand their business operations and to improve the fan experience.
-She brings the lessons from her industry experience with YinzCam into her Internet of Sports Things course at Carnegie Mellon University, as well as to motivate Ph.D. research in the field of mobile edge-computing and using edge clouds to improve the user experience in high-density environments such as stadiums.
+Sports technology and impact.
+She brings the lessons from her industry experience with YinzCam into her graduate-level Sports Technology course in the Department of Electrical and Computer Engineering at Carnegie Mellon University, as well as to motivate Ph.D. research in the field of mobile edge-computing and using edge clouds to improve the user experience in high-density environments such as stadiums.
 She has also worked to incorporate embedded systems into sports through her Football Engineering project that aimed to track the real-time trajectory of footballs, players and other equipment on the field at game-time.
-Through the Trinetra project, she developed mobile technologies to provide increased independence to blind people in their daily activities such as shopping, taking public transportation.
-Through YinzCam, she collaborated with the Pittsburgh City Council to develop and launch iBurgh, a groundbreaking mobile app to allow citizens to report complaints to the city's IT departments via smartphones.
+Her teaching involves sports entrepreneurship, and she works with students on their startup ideas, particularly to brings sports-related innovations to life in the market.
+She writes a weekly newsletter offering her perspectives on taking products to market.